Vanity Street

 Vanity Street is a 1932 American Pre-Code crime drama film directed by Nick Grinde and starring Charles Bickford, Helen Chandler and Mayo Methot.
+It was produced and distributed by Columbia Pictures.

+Plot

-A New York policeman assists a down-on-her-luck showgirl, helping her get a job at the Follies.
-The two fall in love and plan to get married, when he finds himself arresting her for a murder he knows she did not commit.
-He sets out to clear her by finding the real killer.
+A New York policeman assists a woman when she's down-on-her-luck, helping her get a job at the Follies.
+She falling in love with him but he for some reason pushes her away, and right into the arms of a no-good thief.
+When he finds himself arresting her for a murder, he knows she did not commit it, so he sets out to clear her by finding the real killer.